MrDanPotter/suno-note-taker/README.md

 # Suno Note Taker

-A React TypeScript application for comparing and rating Suno AI-generated songs.
+A React TypeScript application for comparing and rating Suno AI-generated songs using a structured category-based scoring system.
 Built with modern React patterns and proper separation of concerns.

 ## Features

 - **Song Management**: Add Suno songs via iframe embeds, URLs, or raw IDs
-- **Note Taking**: Rate songs with scores from -2 to +2 and add descriptive notes
-- **Scoring System**: Automatic calculation of total scores and averages
+- **Structured Note Taking**: Rate songs across specific categories (Intro, Verse, Bridge, Chorus, Outro, Vocals, Timing, Overall Vibe)
+- **Category-Based Scoring**: Each category is rated on a 0-5 scale for consistent evaluation
+- **Multiple Verses/Bridges**: Support for rating multiple verses and bridges with automatic numbering
+- **Automatic Scoring**: Overall score calculated as average of all completed categories
 - **Manual Sorting**: Sort songs by total score or average score with a manual sort button
 - **Local Storage**: All data is saved locally in your browser
 - **Getting Started Guide**: Step-by-step instructions for adding your first song